-Packrat is an application that helps you manage packages for R. Packrat allows for greater reproducibility because it saves the exact package version that you installed, it's portable from one machine to another (or node-to-node in HPC land), and it's isolated, allowing you to create separate project directories and avoid potential package conflicts.
-After you create a new directory for your R project, you can then use Packrat to store your package dependencies inside it.
+Packrat is an application that helps you manage packages for R. After you create a new directory for your R project, you can then use Packrat to store your package dependencies inside it.
 For more information about Packrat, see the website: https://rstudio.github.io/packrat/.